Project

 Actions #5

-Updated by conny about 18 years ago
+Updated by conny over 18 years ago

 With neither clear documentation nor a test unit for mod_proxy available at the moment: just stick to the alternative without conditionals.